KyloIO/kylo-docs/KyloBestPractices.rst

 and by any sources and sinks identified by the template designer when registering the template.

-A Designer may utilize additional capabilities of Think Big’s metadata server by issuing REST calls from a NiFi flow.
+A Designer may utilize additional capabilities of Kylo’s metadata server by issuing REST calls from a NiFi flow.
 This can be done one time at registration, or for each feed instance.
 For example, the Designer may wish to track detailed lineage between a series of transforms and